besser435/AC-API/README.md

 ## Configuration
 In the `config.yml` file, there are a few options.

-ACAPI implements a nano sized HTTP server for replying to requests, and as such needs to live on a port.
-The default port for the server is 1850.
+AC-API implements a nano sized HTTP server for replying to requests, and as such needs to live on a port.
+The default port for the server is 9007.

 ## Endpoints
 Most endpoint fields are self-explanatory.
 Where they are not, there will be a note.

 ### `/api/online_players` GET